 Clark Hill attorneys have represented clients in trade remedy matters for nearly 50 years.
 Our International Trade Practice Group has a successful track record in defending governments, foreign producers and importers in AD and CVD cases and a deep knowledge of the issues surrounding these proceedings.
 Below is a summary of our experience and accomplishments:

-- Clark Hill attorneys have represented more than 350 exporters and U.S. importers in both market and non-market (China, Vietnam) AD/CVD cases.
+- Clark Hill attorneys have served as counsel to more than 350 exporters and U.S. importers in both market and non-market (China, Vietnam) AD/CVD cases.
 In many of those cases we have represented both coalitions of importers and/or exporters, as well as individual companies seeking independent advice of counsel.

-- We have defended more than 1000 foreign exporters and U.S. importers in AD/CVD cases and related customs matters before the Department of Commerce (DOC), the International Trade Commission (ITC), and U.S. Customs and Border Protection (CBP).
+- We have defended over 1000 foreign exporters and U.S. importers in AD/CVD cases and related customs matters before the Department of Commerce (DOC), the International Trade Commission (ITC), and U.S. Customs and Border Protection (CBP).

 - We regularly practice before the US Court of International Trade (CIT), US Court of Appeals for the Federal Circuit (CAFC), and state and other federal courts.
 We have litigated more than 250 international trade cases before the CIT and CAFC alone.